ahdinosaur/rustforge-2025-rust-in-color/slides.md

 ### Using `Layout3d`

 ---

-### Recap: Layout

-Where are the LEDs in space
+layout: outline
 ---

-## 3. Pattern
+## Talk Outline

+1. Driver: How to make an LED be a color
+    1. Color: How our eyes perecive light
+2. Layout: Where are the LEDs in space
-How to animate the space with color
+3. **Pattern: How to animate the space with color**
+4. Control: How to put these together
+5. Quickstart: How to start an LED project now

 <!--